kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/tugg/README.md

 ## Some of OCLC's notes for this stanza

+Tugg Streaming requires SSL configuration and the following database stanza in config.txt :

-Where LOCATION is replaced with the LOCATION CODE provided to you by Tugg.com.
-If you do not know this code, please contact Tugg.com.
+Where SITENAME is replaced with the site name provided to you by Tugg.com.
+If you do not know your site name, please contact Tugg.com.